Estimated reading time: 8 minutes

 In Minnesota, every defendant has the Constitutional right to pre-trial release without conditions other than bail, pending the trial.
 And proponents of the DANCO law had this in mind.
 A person facing domestic criminal charges can post the usually higher, unconditional bail amount with the court.
 And so that defendant could avoid a “no-contact” condition of pretrial release.

 But the DANCO is another kind of no contact order with even more severe consequences for violation.
-Since the DANCO is not a “condition of pretrial release,” in the end a “no contact order” remains – even if the defendant posts unconditional money-only bail.
+Since the DANCO is not a “condition of pretrial release,” in the end a “no contact order” remains – even if the defendant posts the higher, unconditional money-only bail.

 Do restraining orders go on your public record?